kuhlwilm/HuConTest/README.md

 No specific R libraries are required.

 Second, you need to download the script and the data.
-This is tables with the diagnostic sites to be retrieved, and the great ape allele at these sites, for each species complex.
+The data consists of tables with the diagnostic sites to be retrieved, and the great ape allele at these sites, for each species complex.
 Create a directory from which to run the test script.
 Retrieve the "contamination_test_ape.R" script from here, and store it in this directory.
 If you are working on a cluster, which is likely if you use this kind of sequencing data, you may want to use arrays jobs for processing several samples in parallel.
 Then consider the "contamination_ape.sh" wrapper as well.